Overview

 | Tours | Varies (concession, group & family discounts available) |

-Siamsa Tíre sits beside Tralee Town Park, a short walk from the town centre and the main bus station.
-Frequent Bus Éireann services stop nearby, and a taxi rank is just outside the entrance.
+Siamsa Tíre is located on the edge of Tralee Town Park, a short walk from the town centre and the main Bus Éireann terminus.
+A taxi rank operates just outside the entrance for easy arrivals and departures.

-Parking is available in the adjacent Brandon Car Park, with free on‑site spaces, designated disabled bays and a drop‑off point directly at the main entrance.
-The venue is fully wheelchair‑accessible, featuring a ramped entrance, accessible toilets and seating for limited‑mobility guests.
+Parking is available in the adjacent Brandon Car Park, which offers free on-site spaces, designated disabled bays and a direct drop-off point at the main entrance.
+The venue is fully wheelchair-accessible, featuring a ramped entrance, accessible toilets and dedicated seating for guests with limited mobility.

-After a performance, stroll through Tralee Town Park’s Rose Garden, Garden of the Senses, or let children explore the playground.
-The park is also a convenient base for visiting the Kerry County Museum or embarking on a Wild Atlantic Way drive.
-A short walk away is Austin Stack Park, a historic sports ground perfect for a quick photo stop.
+After a show, you can stroll through the park’s Rose Garden and Garden of the Senses, or let children burn off energy at the playground.
+The park also serves as a convenient starting point for visiting the nearby Kerry County Museum or heading out on a Wild Atlantic Way drive.
+A short walk away is Austin Stack Park, the historic GAA grounds where Tralee’s football and hurling matches take place.